Background pattern

 If you forget to take Periactin

-The side effects that appear frequently are drowsiness and a tendency to sleep.
-Many patients who experience drowsiness at the beginning of treatment recover to normal after 3 or 4 days of treatment.
+The frequently occurring side effects are drowsiness and tendency to sleep.
+Many patients who experience drowsiness at the start of treatment recover normality after 3 or 4 days of treatment.

-During the period of use of ciproheptadine, the following adverse reactions have been reported, whose frequency has not been established with precision:
+During the period of use of ciproheptadine, the following adverse reactions have been reported, whose frequency could not be established with accuracy:

-• hemolytic anemia, decrease in white blood cells, decrease in granulocytes, decrease in platelets
+• hemolytic anemia, decreased white blood cells, decreased granulocytes, decreased platelets

 • allergic edema (swelling of the face, lips, mouth, tongue, or throat), anaphylactic shock (severe allergic reaction)